fossabot/QuirkbotDataApi/README.md

 ## TODO:

-* OAuth or HTTP authentication to crossdomain authentication (https://github.com/lucj/sails-oauth2-api)
-* Implement `/api/policies/sessionAuth.js` with the OAuth methods.
 * Implement `/api/policies/isYou.js` for preventing users access to other users.
 * Implement `/api/policies/isAuthor.js` for preventing users access to other users programs.
+* Refresh OAuth Token
+* Client ID/Secret the right way
 * Transactional emails
 * Account confirmation
 * Smart create or update: Always post an update and if doesn't exist, create: